YoufuLi/radlog/README.md

 <https://rasql.org/>

-## Building RaSQL
+## Building RaDlog

-**Make sure you switch to the branch `sql`, where the RaSQL codes reside.** Then just follow the instructions of how Spark builds.
+You may follow the instructions of how Spark builds.

 Spark is built using [Apache Maven](http://maven.apache.org/).
 To build Spark and its example programs, run: